Criminal psychology: Profiling

-The process of interpreting the behaviour observed at a crime scene is briefly discussed.
+The process of interpreting the behavior observed at a crime scene is briefly discussed.

-In a 2017 article by Pew research center, it was found that federal and state prisons in the United States held 475,900 inmates who were black and 436,500 who were white.
-Similar historical data supports the substantially higher incarceration of black people.
-This is in contrast with census data which has placed the percentage of black people or African American people at about 12% of the US population.
+In a 2017 article by Pew Research Center, it was found that federal and state prisons in the United States held 475,900 inmates who were African American and 436,500 who were white.
+Similar historical data supports the substantially higher incarceration of African American people.
+This is in contrast with census data which has placed the percentage of African American people at about 12% of the US population.
 Negative ethnic stereotypes contribute to this disproportionate incarceration; it has served as a justification for the unofficial policies and practices of racial profiling by criminal justice practitioners.

-The cultural, environmental and traditional concepts of communities play a major role in individual psychology, providing profilers with a potential basis for behavioural patterns learned by offenders during their upbringing.
+The cultural, environmental and traditional concepts of communities play a major role in individual psychology, providing profilers with a potential basis for behavioral patterns learned by offenders during their upbringing.
 They also evaluate the safety of prisons for those incarcerated, as some individuals may be predisposed to recidivism if the prisoners' mental health is not adequately addressed.
-There are many individual factors contributing to developing a criminal profile that both meets legal requirements and treats profiled individuals humanely.
+There are several individual factors contributing to developing a criminal profile that both meets legal requirements and treats individuals humanely.

-Consultation

-Criminal psychologists will often use their expertise of human behaviour to consult with law enforcement personnel and others in the criminal justice system on various aspects of a case. they can help them ask appropriate questions during interrogation or give relevant information to help guide investigation.